-These verses are often applied to Judah and to the Jews returning to the Land in our century but, in context, they apply in particular to the House of Israel (Lost Tribes), who have become like the "nations," whose fathers have inherited lies.
+These verses are often applied to the non-Israelite Jews returning to the Land (Israel) in our century but, in context, they apply in particular to the House of Israel and the House of Judah, who have become like the "nations," whose fathers have inherited lies.
 Note the images: the first stage is fishing; the second is hunting.
-Judah already went through this stage, particularly after 1880, when the Zionists were able to "fish" or draw a number of Jews BACK to the Land (Palestine).
-However, it took the "hunters" (Nazis, Arabs, Soviets) to really get them to leave "Egypt and Babylon," following World War II.
-It is highly likely that we may see a similar pattern with the return of the 10 Lost Tribes.

 Jeremiah 23:1-6: "'Woe to the shepherds (ministers) who destroy and scatter the sheep of My pasture!' says YEHOVAH.